 I'm Fitz.
-I'm a PhD candidate and Humanities Center Fellow at Northeastern University researching literary journalism through the lens of literary history, media studies, and digital humanities.
-I'm also a freelance journalist and occasional web developer.
+I'm an Assistant Professor of Humanities/General Education at Regis College, teaching, researching, and writing about literary journalism, media, DH, ethics, and religion.
+I'm also a collaborator on the Viral Texts Project and a freelance writer.
 This site is home to a blog, links to some of my publications and digital projects, and my CV.
 Thanks for stopping by.
 Read more...

 Recent Blog Posts